AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-set-your-email-alert-preferences.md

 You can customize your email preferences to determine when you'll be updated about your SEO efforts.

 1. In the top navigation bar, click your user name.
 Click **Email Preferences**.

    ![](assets/image2014-9-17-21-3a23-3a28.png)

-1. Indicate what you'd like to be alerted about via email.
+1. Indicate what you'd like to be alerted about via email and click **Save**.

    ![](assets/image2014-9-17-21-3a23-3a33.png)

-   Groovy.
-Your preferences will autosave.